livepeer/catalyst/README.md

 ### Using OBS Studio

-Under OBS Studio streaming settings, select "Serive" as "Custom..." which should display text input options asking for "Server" and "Stream Key" (ref. screenshot below).
+Under OBS Studio streaming settings, select "Service" as "Custom..." which should display text input options asking for "Server" and "Stream Key" (ref. screenshot below).
 Use following values for the
 same: